Devashish-Sonawane/Big-Foot/Assignment_2/README.md

-# Big-Foot
+# DSCI 550 Spring 2024 Assignment 2 (Team 9)
-This is a shared repository containing data from Big Foot Field Researchers Organization (BFRO).
+This repository hosts the DSCI 550 Spring 2024 Assignment 2, focusing on analyzing Bigfoot sighting data from the Big Foot Field Researchers Organization (BFRO).
+The assignment encompasses tasks ranging from data preprocessing to image generation and geographic analysis, aiming to apply data science techniques on Bigfoot sightings.
+Instructions for each task, including environment setup, data processing, and analysis methods, are detailed within.
+Follow the steps outlined to explore the patterns and insights hidden in the BFRO data.

 ---
 ## Installation of required libraries